syre-data/syre/desktop/BUILD.md

 - `cd desktop`
 - `cargo tauri build`

-> When building from m1 to intel: `cargo tauri build --target x86_64-apple-darwin`
+> If building from m1 to intel: `cargo tauri build --target x86_64-apple-darwin`
+> If building from intel to m1: `cargo tauri build --target aarch64-apple-darwin`

 ## FAQ